 To enable the AWS S3 and CloudWatch out-of-box log collection jobs

 On the Log Management page are syslog port numbers.
 (These ports are the same for all USM Anywhere Sensors.)

 USM Anywhere collects third-party device, system, and application data through syslogAn industry standard message logging system that is used on many devices and platforms. over User Datagram Program (UDP) on port 514 and over Transmission Control Protocol (TCP) on port 601 by default.
 It collects TLS-encryptedTransport layer security.
 Successor to Secure Sockets Layer (SSL) protocol.
 Provides security for communication over the Internet between client and server applications. data through TCP on port 6514 by default.
 To configure any third-party devices to send data to USM Anywhere, you must provide the IP address and the port number of your USM Anywhere Sensor.

 To enable log collection and configure your log management

 - Make sure that you have granted the necessary permissions for your operating system to allow USM Anywhere to access its logs.
 You can also integrate a wide variety of data sources to send log data over syslog to the USM Anywhere Sensor.

 To learn how to configure your operating systems and supported third-party devices to forward syslog log data, see the following related topics:

-Note: Because the log scan can take some time, you might not see all the automatically discovered log sources immediately after deploying the first sensor.
+Note: Because the log scan can take some time, you might not see all of the automatically discovered log sources immediately after deploying the first USM Anywhere Sensor.

 - When you've finished the log collection setup and integrated any needed plugins, verify that the data transfer is occurring.